Azure/cadl-ranch/packages/cadl-ranch-specs/cadl-ranch-summary.md

 { "name": "foo" }
 ```

-### Spread_spreadAliasAsRequestParameter
+### Spread_Alias_spreadAsRequestParameter

 - Endpoint: `put /spread/alias/request-parameter/{id}`

 Test case for spread alias with path and header parameter.

-Should not generate any model named `AliasRequestParameter`.
+Should not generate any model named `RequestParameter`.
-Should generate an operation like below.
+Should generate an operation like below:
-Note the parameter name may be normalized and vary by language.

 ```
-spreadAliasAsRequestParameter(id: string, x_ms_test_header: string, name: string)
+spreadAsRequestParameter(id: string, x_ms_test_header: string, name: string)
 ```

+Note the parameter name may be normalized and vary by language.

 Expected path parameter: id="1"
 Expected header parameter: x-ms-test-header="bar"